 Disposable gloves must be changed whenever changing the work process.
 After use, used disposable gloves are to be disposed of in a dedicated container for waste disposal.
 No reuse of already used gloves is allowed.

 3.2.
-Disease reporting and the importance of disease reporting order to prevent and suppress them.
+Disease reporting and the importance of disease reporting

 The obligation to report infectious diseases is prescribed by the Act on the Protection of the Population from Infectious Diseases, with a view to preventing and suppressing infectious diseases.